 Despite sustaining serious financial losses in the wake of the recession, Homeboy Industries is still going and providing its services to an estimated ten thousand men and women each year.
 Now in his sixties, Father Boyle is still giving his time to help those in need.
 Not every attempt is a success and not every person walks away in the end with the new life they had hoped to build; Father Boyle has presided over more than two hundred funerals related to gang violence and culture.
 Despite the setbacks and the hardships however, he is still focused on giving the help he can to those in need.

-The Jesuit will be presented with the University of Notre Dame’s highest Honour, the Laetare Medal, on May 21, at the college’s 172nd commencement ceremony.
+The Jesuit was presented with the University of Notre Dame’s highest Honour, the Laetare Medal, on May 21 2017, at the college’s 172nd commencement ceremony.
 Previous recipients include President John F. Kennedy, Catholic Worker founder Dorothy Day, and actor Martin Sheen.
-Fr Greg is being given the award for being a Catholic “whose genius has ennobled the arts and sciences, illustrated the ideals of the Church, and enriched the heritage of humanity” (Notre Dame News).
+Fr Greg was given the award for being a Catholic “whose genius has ennobled the arts and sciences, illustrated the ideals of the Church, and enriched the heritage of humanity” (Notre Dame News).